temporalio/documentation/docs/concepts/what-is-a-schedule.md

 ### Limiting number of Actions

-A Schedule may be limited to a certain number of Actions (i.e. not trigger immediately).
+A Schedule may be limited to a certain number of scheduled Actions (i.e. not trigger immediately).
 After that it will act as if it was Paused.

 ### Policies